Vengi: Chola Conquest and Influence

 In the late 10th century, the Chola dynasty under Raja Raja Chola I invaded Vengi to support Saktivarman I, an Eastern Chalukya prince, against local rivals.
 Saktivarman was restored to the throne in 1002 CE under the overlordship of the Cholas.
 Subsequent marital alliances between the Cholas and the Eastern Chalukyas solidified their relationship, allowing the Cholas to absorb Vengi into their empire during the reign of Kulothunga Chola I. Vengi remained under Chola control until the 12th century.

 Later Dynasties

 Following the decline of the Cholas, Vengi came under the control of the Velanati Chodas, who served as vassals to the Cholas.
 By the early 13th century, the region was incorporated into the Kakatiya Empire.
 The Reddy dynasty ruled the area from 1328 until it became part of the Vijayanagara Empire in the 15th century.

 Literature and culture

-The Eastern Chalukyas played a significant role in the cultural and literary history of Andhra Pradesh.
-They were prominent patrons of Telugu literature.
-From the time of Gunaga Vijayaditya, Telugu prose and poetry flourished, culminating in major literary works.
+The Eastern Chalukyas played a role in the cultural and literary history of Andhra Pradesh.
+They were patrons of Telugu literature.
+From the time of Gunaga Vijayaditya, Telugu prose and poetry developed, culminating in major literary works.
 During the reign of Rajaraja Narendra, the court poet Nannaya began the Telugu translation of the Mahabharata, marking a milestone in Telugu literature.